Tangjiahui26/DataAnalysisWithR/hw02/hw02-Tang-Jiahui.md

 ```
   A2: We can tell this by plotting the data (boxplots or histograms) by using `plot()` and `hist()`, or calculating summary statistics like the standard deviation of that variable.

-  The distribution refers to how values for that variable are distributed.
-You can see this by looking at a histogram for the variable as well.
-For example, does it follow a Normal distribution (bell curve), Uniform (a flat curve meaning that values are roughly equally likely to appear), or maybe there are other interesting patterns in the data as well.

 ```r
 #distribution